Alessia Cara Ripped Off Her Hair And Makeup At The VMAs

 Cara wasn’t the only star to use her platform to spread a message of self-acceptance.
 Pink, who took home the Video Vanguard Award, spent most of her speech explaining to her six-year-old daughter ― who recently told Pink, “Mama, I’m the ugliest girl I know” ― that she never needs to change who she is.

 “We don’t change,” Pink said.
-“We take the gavel and the shell and we make a pearl.
+“We take the gravel and the shell, and we make a pearl.
 We help other people to change so that they can see more kinds of beauty.”